digimat/digimat-saia/README.rst

     >>> for flag in server.flags:
     >>>    flag.value=1

-When working with registers, accessing to the hex or bin value representation can be useful
+When working with registers, timers and counters,  accessing to the hex or bin value representation can be useful

 .. code-block:: python